gustavodevpereira/omni/README.report.md

 #### **The Domain Events Problem**

 As required by the challenge, I had to implement domain events.
-My approach was to use a base class to absorb domain events within the domain layer.
+My approach was to use the **BaseEntity** to absorb domain events within the domain layer.
 Every action in the domain that required an event would instantiate it in the base class, persisting it in a domain events list.

 However, that alone was not enough.
 I also implemented a `UnitOfWork` to handle `SaveChanges` when the ORM attempted to save an entity.
 The `UnitOfWork` ensured that domain events were delivered to the Mediator.